staillanibm/webmethods-helm-charts/apicontrolplane/helm/README.md

+# Deploying API Control Plane

+We have two ways of deploying a self-hosted version of API Control Plane - using Docker Compose and using Helm.

+For deployment instructions using Docker Compose, go [here](../examples/docker/README.md).

-# API Control Plane deployment with helm
+## API Control Plane Deployment with Helm

 The instructions for installing and running the API Control Plane on kubernetes using helm are below.